Using finasteride and minoxidil together to treat hair loss

 - Unwanted hair non-scalp hair growth

-There are many online and over-the-counter foams, lotions, shampoos and supplements, as well as prescription medications.
-Other than Finasteride, Propecia and minoxidil, there aren’t many other proven treatments for male pattern baldness.
+There are many online and over-the-counter foams, lotions, shampoos and supplements, as well as prescription medications to help hair loss.

-People might suggest vitamins for hair loss, but the best way to get the nutrients your hair needs is by eating a healthy balanced diet.
+Vitamins for hair loss can help to improve your hair's health but the best way to get the nutrients your hair needs is by eating a healthy balanced diet.

 Which hair loss treatment is right for me?